aws-samples/amazon-sagemaker-secure-mlops/README.md

 The following sections give step-by-step deployment instructions for each of the options.

 ## Special deployment options
-This special type of deployment is created for an environment, where all IAM-changing operations (role and policy creation) are separated from the main deployment.
+This special type of deployment is designed for an environment, where all IAM-changing operations (role and policy creation) are separated from the main deployment.
 All IAM roles for users and services and related IAM permission policies should be created as part of a separate process (separation of duties).

 The IAM part can be deployed using the delivered CloudFormation templates or completely separated out-of-stack.
 You will provide the ARNs for the IAM roles as CloudFormation template parameters to deploy the Data Science environment.